 That level of reliability is particularly important during a major emergency, says Dr. Ungerleider.
 During natural disasters, for instance, cell services can get clogged up and make it hard for most people to send a message.
 A pager would make it way more likely for those messages to actually get through.

 Another important factor in an emergency?
 Battery life.
 Pagers only need to be charged every week or two, which makes them way less likely to lose battery when doctors need them.
 “They don’t rely on being charged like a cell phone,” says Dr. Ungerleider.
-(If your phone keeps dying, avoid these things that kill a cell phone’s battery.)
+Learn the explanation behind another doctor quirk—why doctors seem to have such bad handwriting.

 Of course, pagers do have their downsides, like the clunkiness of only being able to receive a message without replying.
 That’s why some hospitals are moving toward HIPAA-compliant apps that send secure messages.